MicrosoftDocs/cpp-docs/docs/c-runtime-library/crt-library-features.md

 |msvcurt.lib|**Deprecated** Static library for the pure managed CRT.|**/clr:pure**||
 |msvcurtd.lib|**Deprecated** Static library for the Debug version of the pure managed CRT.
 Not redistributable.|**/clr:pure**||

- If you link your program from the command line without a compiler option that specifies a C run-time library, the linker will usethe statically linked CRT libraries: libcmt.lib, libvcruntime.lib, and libucrt.lib.
+ If you link your program from the command line without a compiler option that specifies a C run-time library, the linker will use the statically linked CRT libraries: libcmt.lib, libvcruntime.lib, and libucrt.lib.

  Using the statically linked CRT implies that any state information saved by the C runtime library will be local to that instance of the CRT.
 For example, if you use [strtok, _strtok_l, wcstok, _wcstok_l, _mbstok, _mbstok_l](../c-runtime-library/reference/strtok-strtok-l-wcstok-wcstok-l-mbstok-mbstok-l.md) when using a statically linked CRT, the position of the `strtok` parser is unrelated to the `strtok` state used in code in the same process (but in a different DLL or EXE) that is linked to another instance of the static CRT.
 In contrast, the dynamically linked CRT shares state for all code within a process that is dynamically linked to the CRT.
 This concern does not apply if you use the new more secure versions of these functions; for example, `strtok_s` does not have this problem.